build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     * Choose the **LDAP** service type for each domain controller, click **OK** and click **OK** to finish the configuration.

-    **Note:** Please note that the Kerberos Constrained Delegation setting is specific to computer names.
+    * Please note that the Kerberos Constrained Delegation setting is specific to computer names.
 When using AWS Managed AD as your domain controllers, the domain controllers may be replaced with new domain controllers causing this setting to become inaccurate, which will cause users to fail to login with smart card authentication in the WorkSpaces client.
 You may want to consider automating the updating of this value using PowerShell in that scenario.

 ### Section 3: Configure the Certificate Authority to allow certificates to be issued to smart card users

 1. Create a certificate template to allow self-enrollment smart card logon certificates to your users:
     * Connect to your Enterprise CA with an AD user in the Domain Admins or AWS Delegated Administrators group.
     * Open **certtmpl.msc**, find the **Smartcard Logon** template, right-click it, select **Duplicate Template**.
-    * Select the **Compatibility** tab, select the operating system used by the enterprise CA. Choose **Server 2016** if using Server 2016 or newer.
+    * Select the **Compatibility** tab, select the operating system used by the Enterprise CA. Choose **Server 2016** if using Server 2016 or newer.
 For **Certificate recipient**, select the oldest Windows version in your environment.
     * Select the **General** tab:
         * Change the **Template display name** to a desired name (e.g. SmartcardWS, you will need this name later).
         * (Optional) Select **Publish certificate in Active Directory**.